zxch3n/PomodoroLogger/README.md

 # Contribution

 I'd love to see you're involved!
-Read [Contribution Guide](./.github/CONTRIBUTION.md) for detail.
+Read [the Contribution Guide](./.github/CONTRIBUTION.md) for detail.

 - The roadmap is shown on the [issue page](https://github.com/zxch3n/PomodoroLogger/issues)
 - If you find a bug or want a new feature, [create a issue](https://github.com/zxch3n/PomodoroLogger/issues)
-- If you want to start working on an issue, read [Contribution Guide](./.github/CONTRIBUTION.md) and comment the issue to let me konw
+- If you want to start working on an issue, read [the Contribution Guide](./.github/CONTRIBUTION.md) and comment on the issue to let me know

 # Screenshot